synchronal/ecto_date_time_range/guides/migrations.md

 # Migrations

-`DateTime` ranges can be indicated in migrations with the `:tstzrange` column type.
+`Ecto.UTCDateTime` ranges can be indicated in migrations with the `:tstzrange` column type.

 ```elixir
 defmodule Core.Repo.Migrations.AddThings do